-- (f) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (g) Subject to operational requirements, the Employer will give consideration to an employee's request for vacation between the period December 15 and January 15, provided the employee will be fulfilling their commitment to work either Christmas or New Year's.
+- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Employees may request pursuant to article 13.08 to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days. - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be continuous with (i.e., consecutive with) the employee's original vacation.